 preliminary estimate of the complexity of likely representable character networks (see Stiller et al.,

 2003).
-Importantly here, is that we do not assume that representable character systems are sufficient
+Importantly, we do not assume that representable character systems are sufficient

 or necessary, but we assume that a play being popular is diagnostic for representability.
 By estimating